Pinterest tag How Long Can You Leave a Tampon In? | Rael

 Pads

-We also offer reusable pads, which are a great option for keeping your dry and reducing your carbon footprint.
+We also offer reusable pads, which are a great option for keeping you dry and reducing your carbon footprint.
 Our reusable pads mean you always have period care items on hand, no matter when you start.

 Liners

 You may have tried pantyliners in the past, but our liners are designed to be ultra protective.
-Unlike some liners which can seem non-absorbent, our liners are made with organic cotton and designed to be ultra thin.
+Unlike some liners which can seem non-absorbent, our panty liners are made with organic cotton and designed to be ultra thin.
 You’ll literally never feel them.

 Just like our pads, we offer a reusable option, which can help you save the environment while caring for your body.
 Caring for yourself and Mother Earth at the same time?
 That’s a win/win.